Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras: -algebras arising from the purely infinite groupoids

 This implies that $F\prec_{\CG} O_j$ for $j=1, 2$ because each $V^i_k\times N_i$ is a bisection in $\CG_+$ such that $s(V^i_k\times N_i)=s(V^i_k)\times N_i$ and $r(V^i_k\times N_i)=r(V^i_k)\times N_i$.
-Since $F$ is an arbitrary compact subset of $O$ and $O_1, O_2$ are disjoint open subset of $O$, we have $O\prec_{\CG, d} O$ and thus $\CG_+$ has paradoxical comparison. \end{proof}
+Since $F$ is an arbitrary compact subset of $O$ and $O_1, O_2$ are disjoint open subset of $O$, we have $O\prec_{\CG, 2} O$ and thus $\CG_+$ has paradoxical comparison. \end{proof}

-It can be shown that if $\CG$ is a locally compact Hausdorff amenable minimal amenable topologically principle \'{e}tale groupoid and $X$ be a locally compact Hausdorff space then $\CG_+$ is essentially principal amenable and all open sets in $\GU_+$ is groupoid small.
-Then Proposition 6.2, 6.3 and Lemma 6.7 shows that $C_r^*(\CG_+)$ is purely infinite.
-However, since $C^*_r(\CG_+)\simeq C^*_r(\CG)\otimes C_0(X)$, we have a better result by using Corollary 1.1 and a result due to Kirchberg and Sierakowski in \cite{Kir-S}.
+It can be shown that if $\CG$ is a locally compact Hausdorff amenable minimal topologically principal \'{e}tale groupoid and $X$ be a locally compact Hausdorff space then $\CG_+$ is essentially principal amenable and all open sets in $\GU_+$ are groupoid small.
+Then Proposition 6.2, 6.3 and Lemma 6.7 show that $C_r^*(\CG_+)$ is purely infinite if $\CG$ has groupoid comparison and $M(\CG)$ is the empty set.
+However, since $C^*_r(\CG_+)\simeq C^*_r(\CG)\otimes C_0(X)$, we have a better result by using Corollary 1.2 and a result due to Kirchberg and Sierakowski in \cite{Kir-S}.

-\begin{thm} Let $\CG$ be a locally compact Hausdorff minimal topologically principle \'{e}tale groupoid and $X$ be a locally compact Hausdorff space.
-Suppose $\CG$ has groupoid comparison and $M(\CG)=\emptyset$ then $C^*_r(\CG_+)$ is strongly purely infinite. \end{thm} \begin{proof} Corollary 1.1 implies that $C^*_r(\CG)$ is simple and purely infinite.
+\begin{thm} Let $\CG$ be a locally compact Hausdorff minimal topologically principal \'{e}tale groupoid and $X$ be a locally compact Hausdorff space.
+Suppose $\CG$ has groupoid comparison and $M(\CG)=\emptyset$.
+Then $C^*_r(\CG_+)$ is strongly purely infinite. \end{thm} \begin{proof} Corollary 1.2 implies that $C^*_r(\CG)$ is simple and purely infinite.
 Therefore, $C^*_r(\CG)$ is strongly purely infinite by Theorem 9.1 in \cite{Kir-Rord}.
 Then Theorem 1.3 in \cite{Kir-S} shows that $C^*_r(\CG_+)\simeq C^*_r(\CG)\otimes C_0(X)$ is strongly purely infinite. \end{proof}